One-Stop-Shop with home-based financing

 "Who” (target customer)

-The PACE business model can in principle be applied to all buildings for which the owner is eligible for property taxes, with a particular focus on small and residential and commercial buildings since these business models make a life cycle approach possible where building owners can spread the investment costs across the project life time.
+The customer segments targeted by this innovative financing scheme are in principle all building owners eligible for property taxes with a particular focus on small, residential and commercial buildings since these business models enable a long-term approach where building owners can spread the investment costs across the project life time.
 The model is relatively new, and current programmes in the U.S. apply to owners of existing free-standing residential houses and commercial buildings.

 "How” (value chain, activities, resources)